Sparronator9999/YAMDCC/README.md

 when trying to recolour them to be dark themed.
 Also, built-in dialog boxes (for C# programmers, think `MessageBox.Show`) cannot be recoloured from their default white theme.
 Also, I have little to no experience with other UI kits (e.g. WPF).

+### Why are you still using WinForms in 2024?

+Because it's what I know (thanks, my high school programming classes).

+I've tried WPF before, but without much success (although I might look into it more once I find a suitable replacement for some WinForms controls missing in WPF, and get some more WPF experience).

 ### .NET (Core) 5/6/8/<insert latest .NET version>!